vaasu2002/Market-Basket-Analysis/README.md

 **Works on Sequential Frequent Patters**

 - Example - When we buy laptop only it recommends us to buy anti-virus and other accessories like mouse, cooling pad etc to buy with it.
-But when we just buy anti-virus it does not recommends us to bu laptop for it.
+But when we just buy anti-virus it does not recommends us to buy laptop for it.

 **Primary Objective -**
 1) Improve effectiveness of marketing